monicahq/monica/docs/installation/docker.md

   output of `pwgen -s 32 1`.
 - Edit the `MAIL_*` settings to point to your own mailserver.

-Now select one of these methods to be up and running quickly:

-# Note for macOS

-You will need to stop Apache if you wish to have Monica available on port 80.
+Note for macOS: you will need to stop Apache if you wish to have Monica available on port 80.

 You can do this like so: